avielmenter/eventfeeler/api/search/README.md

 EventFeeler makes these recommendations based on the categories of events that the user has already attended.
 It then trains a Naive Bayes classifier to determine the probability that a user will like an event given the events' categories.

-This API returns returns of events that it thinks the user would most likely to enjoy in the specified period of time, sorted such that the event with the highest probability of being liked is first in the list.
+This API returns a list of events that it thinks the user would be most likely to enjoy in the specified period of time, sorted such that the event with the highest probability of being liked is first in the list.

 ### Parameters